Veterans Benefits – Vietnam Veterans’ Presumptive Exposure to Agent Orange

 What Medical Conditions are presumed to be caused by Agent Orange?

-However, even after a veteran establishes he was exposed to Agent Orange by serving in Vietnam, the veteran must still establish a nexus between the exposure and the veteran’s disability.
+However, even after a veteran establishes exposure to Agent Orange during service, the veteran must still establish a nexus between the exposure and the veteran’s disability.
 This means that the veteran must show that Agent Orange caused the veteran’s particular diseases or medical conditions.

 Fortunately, a similar presumption applies here.
-A “presumptive disease” is one that the VA is required to assume was caused by Agent Orange.
-There are several presumptive diseases that affect millions of veterans, including prostate cancer, lung cancer, heart disease, Parkinson’s disease, and Type 2 Diabetes.
+A “presumptive disease” is one VA must presume was caused by Agent Orange exposure.
+There are several presumptive diseases that affect millions of veterans.
+These disease including prostate cancer, lung cancer, heart disease, Parkinson’s disease, and Type 2 Diabetes, among others.

 Unlike the presumption for Agent Orange exposure, the presumption that Agent Orange caused a veteran’s disease is a little more complicated.
 VA can defeat it in several ways.